web-ridge/contact-tracing/README.md

 ## Footnotes
-*ContactTracingsNumber* - BluetoothUUID which will be publicly visible *ContactTracingsHash* - Hash of the ContactTracingsNumber which will be stored on the server *ContactTracingsPassword* - Only known between server and user and not publicly visible
+*ContactTracingsNumber* - BluetoothUUID which will be publicly visible.
+*ContactTracingsHash* - Hash of the ContactTracingsNumber which will be stored on the server.
+*ContactTracingsPassword* - Only known between server and user and not publicly visible.